Oxford spelling: Usage

-Other international organizations that adhere to this standard include the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), the World Trade Organization (WTO), the North Atlantic Treaty Organization (NATO), the International Atomic Energy Agency (IAEA), Interpol, the International Committee of the Red Cross (ICRC), the World Wide Fund for Nature (WWF), Amnesty International (AI), the World Economic Forum (WEF) and the Global Biodiversity Information Facility (GBIF).
+Other international organizations that adhere to this standard include the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), the World Trade Organization (WTO), the North Atlantic Treaty Organization (NATO), the International Atomic Energy Agency (IAEA), Interpol, the International Committee of the Red Cross (ICRC), the World Wide Fund for Nature (WWF), Amnesty International (AI), the World Economic Forum (WEF), and the Global Biodiversity Information Facility (GBIF).

 Oxford spelling is used in a number of academic publications, including the London-based scientific journal Nature and all other UK-based "Nature"-branded journals, the Philosophical Transactions of the Royal Society, and the Journal of Physiology.
-It is used by The Times Literary Supplement, Encyclopædia Britannica and Cambridge University Press.
+It is used by The Times Literary Supplement, Encyclopædia Britannica, and Cambridge University Press.
 Newspapers and magazines in the UK normally use -ise.
 The style guide of The Times recommended -ize until 1992, when it switched to -ise.
 The newspaper's chief revise editor, Richard Dixon, wrote of the change:

 In both the King James Bible and the works of Shakespeare, -ize endings are used throughout.
-Well-known literary works that use Oxford spelling include The Lord of the Rings by J. R. R. Tolkien (an Oxford University professor), And Then There Were None by Agatha Christie (married to an All Souls archaeologist), and The Lion, the Witch and the Wardrobe by C. S. Lewis (a fellow of Magdalen College, Oxford).
-The original white paper for Bitcoin also uses Oxford spelling.
+Well-known literary works that use Oxford spelling include The Lord of the Rings by J. R. R. Tolkien, And Then There Were None by Agatha Christie, and The Lion, the Witch and the Wardrobe by C. S. Lewis.

 Oxford spelling is not necessarily followed by the staff of the University of Oxford.
 The university's style guide, last updated in 2016, recommended the use of -ise for internal use.

 Language tag comparison

-The following table summarizes a few general spelling differences between five major english spelling conventions, and a french one for reference.
+The following table summarizes a few general spelling differences among five major English spelling conventions, plus the French spelling convention for comparison.
 Note: en-GB simply stands for British English; it is not specified whether -ize or -ise should be used.
 The language tag en-GB-oxendict, however, demands the use of -ize and -ization.